m-reza-rahman/java-on-app-service/spring-boot/README.md

 Running query: GRANT CREATE ON SCHEMA public TO "aad_postgresql_e2220";
 ```

 The Service Connector creates the required App Settings for this application.
-You can confirm these by going
+You need to confirm these by going
-to Settings -> Environment variables.
+to Settings -> Environment variables, updating them to the correct values if required.

 | Variable Name | Value |
 |---------------|-------|